Berranzan/DepthSense/README.md

         return white

    }

 ToneOutputUnit was taken from this article: https://stackoverflow.com/questions/55572894/produce-sounds-of-different-frequencies-in-swift but upon some examination I have realized that it is part of this project: https://gist.github.com/hotpaw2/630a466cc830e3d129b9

- Credit and thanks to https://gist.github.com/hotpaw2 for writing so usefull code.
+ Credit and thanks to Ronald H Nicholson, Jr. at https://gist.github.com/hotpaw2 for writing such useful code.